TERM LIFE INSURANCE AFTER A HEART ATTACK – IS IT EVEN POSSIBLE?

-YES!
-You can get approved for life insurance after a heart attack or heart disease, and still get great rates too!
+Yes, you can get approved for life insurance after a heart attack AND still get great rates too!

 After you think of the well-being of your family, many people will become discouraged, as many believe life insurance after a heart attack is not possible or too expensive.
 This is not the case.

 A heart attack is a scary wake up call, an abrupt meeting with the concept of your own mortality.
 Laying in your hospital bed gives you a chance to face your eventual death.

 What is really important to you?
 Take advantage of this newfound clarity.

 When you die or how you die is largely outside of your control.
 However, you can be financially prepared to take care of your family with life insurance.
 That is entirely and 100% within your control.